 Often algae or fungi are produced that cause the water to back up in the pipe and into your home.
 Another possible reason for this AC problem could be that your condensate pump may have broken down completely and requires replacement.

 Solution to water leaking indoors:

-Air Conditioner Problem 2: Water Leak (Outdoors)
+2. Water Leak (Outdoors)

-This could be because of several reasons which include a dry air filter, broken condensate pan, bad AC seal, improper installation, etc.
+This could be because of several reasons: a dry air filter, broken condensate pans, bad AC seal, improper installation, etc.

 Solution to water leaking outdoors:

-Air Conditioner Problem 3: AC Refrigerant Leak
+3. AC Refrigerant Leak

 Solution for AC refrigerant leak:

 In case of a minor leak, you must top up the refrigerant and apply a minor fix.
 In case of a larger fault within the pipes, the whole network might need to be changed.

 While recharging the refrigerant, be careful not to overcharge or undercharge the refrigerant.
 The performance of your AC remains top-notch if the refrigerant charge matches the manufacturer’s specifications.